bebac/musciteer/doc/spotify_authorization.md

 end point which then redirects back to a callback url.
 Since Musciteer is meant to run headless on a local network one probably want's the do the authorization from a different pc than the one running Musciteer.
-The problem is that the callback url must be registered with spotify and it has to match extaly what is registered.
+The problem is that the callback url must be registered with Spotify and it has to match exactly what is registered.

 For Musciteer the following callback urls are registered